-The corporate web is a sack of Eiri Masami-flavoured utter shite that needs to be excised from the Wired and set alight like the spare viscera it is.
+The corporate web is a sack of Eiri Masami-flavoured utter shite that needs to be excised from the Wired and set alight like the spare viscera it is, and let's not even talk about what should happen to web3.
+Protocol 7, more like.
 That's literally all that needs to be said on that; expounding would merely be beating a dead horse.
 HOWEVER -- the "old"/"yester" web is sorely lacking in a few areas itself.
 I know, blasphemy.
 To wit:

 1. It cripples both user and webmaster with its lack of features.
 Simpler is not always better, especially not if "complexity" actually made your life easier for sheer ease's sake (as opposed to making a buck, as it tends towards on the corporate web).
 Beauty exists and it should be allowed to exist.
 Destroying beauty just because the corpnet uses the same base elements to construct that beauty is cutting of your own nose to spite your face.
 HTML does not have to be ugly.
 Embrace PHP, you cowards.

 2. "BNF" culture of the early 00s is in full flourish in a lot of those communities.
 I'm sorry, but no gods and no masters on my Wired.
 That's some shit we can leave behind in Web 1.0 with hamster dance, surely.

 3. Given the above two: it's not the haven for artists it would like to think it is.
 Artists (of all stripes) need features to display their work, and artists need eyeballs.
 If you're automatically not given one and not getting the other because the "l33ts" don't approve of your content, you're up that well known creek.